-Instead of using the New Jersey Turnpike between Exit 1 and Exit 7, you can use I295 and I195 to save $4.35 each way for a passenger car.
+Instead of using the New Jersey Turnpike between Exit 1 and Exit 7, you can use I295 and I195 to avoid the tolls between Exits 1 and 7.

 The closest Metro station to Annapolis is New Carrolton which is about 20 minutes by cab or car from the Yard.
 From New Carrolton you take the Metro to BWI to catch Amtrak or a plane

 Military discounts are available for select trains on Amtrak.
 Amtrak has an excellent rewards program, which Mids and parents should join.
-Over a four year period, it’s easy to earn several free trips even with limited use.
+Over a four year period, it could be possible to earn several free trips even with limited use.

 When your Mid takes Amtrak back to NYC, you could also pick your Mid up at the Metropark/Islen, Newark Penn or Secaucus Junction stations in Jersey instead of NY Penn Station and avoid the traffic in Manhattan.
-Just be aware that the bridge, tunnel and NJ Turnpike tolls could cost you up to $28 depending on the route you take so getting to the Amtrak stations in Jersey can be quite expensive.
+Just be aware that the bridge/tunnel and NJ Turnpike tolls could cost you up to $35 depending on the route you take and whether you have an EZPass so getting to the Amtrak stations in Jersey can be quite expensive.
 At least you can save some money by gassing up in Jersey.